 What this means for you: When you open an account, we will ask for your name, address, date of birth, and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.

 What does the CIP Rule require financial institutions to do?

-The CIP Rule requires banks and other financial institutions to adopt written procedures to ensure proper identification of new customers.
-The Rule allows great flexibility for each institution to adopt procedures appropriate to its own size and customer base.
+Banks and other financial institutions must adopt written procedures to ensure proper identification of new customers.
+Each institution may adopt procedures appropriate to its own size and customer base.
 This means the procedures may vary significantly from one company to the next.
 You may be asked, for example, to submit only one item of identity at one company while another may ask for several pieces of identification.